SoftInstigate/restheart-website/docs/csv.md

 ## Introduction

+A comma-separated values (CSV) file is a delimited text file that uses a comma to separate values.
+A CSV file stores tabular data (numbers and text) in plain text.
+Each line of the file is a data record.
+Each record consists of one or more fields, separated by commas.
+The use of the comma as a field separator is the source of the name for this file format.

+The CSV file format is supported by almost all spreadsheets and database management systems, including Microsoft Excel, Apple Numbers, LibreOffice Calc, and Apache OpenOffice Calc.

 The CSV Uploader Service allows importing data from a CSV file into a collection.

-The service is bound to `/csv` by default.
+This RESTHeart service is bound to the `/csv` API resource by default.

 {: .bs-callout.bs-callout-info}
-By uploading a csv file you create or update one document per each row of the file.
+By uploading a CSV file you create or update one document per each row of the file.

 ### Before running the example requests